Modules

 export { greet as default };

-You import the default export like this:
+You can import a default

 import greet from './greet.js';

-Alternatively you could use default as:
+Alternatively, you could use the default as

 import { default as greet } from './greet.js';

-Note that you can import the default export using any name you like:
+Note that you can import the default

 import thingy from './greet.js';